NathanHawks/SR1eGameBot/README.md

 <pre>  !3!
 TN4 (resist wagemage sorcery)      works
   (resist wagemage sorcery) !3!
 TN4      won't work !3! (resist wagemage sorcery) TN4      won't work</pre>

+## Legal

+This software is released as-is under the terms of the UnLicense; it is available to the public domain.